nkrkv/xod/docs/tutorial/16-logic/README.md

 value (1).
 Thus, the LED turns on.

 Pressing one of the buttons changes nothing.
-The LED will turn off only when the `LUM` pin receives 0 (false).
-This will happen only if the `not` node receives the `true` value, which is possible only if both buttons are pressed.
+The LED will turn off only when the `LUM` pin receives false (0).
+This will happen only if the `not` node receives the true value, which is possible only if both buttons are pressed at the same time.

 Explore other logic nodes by yourself using node help.